Sesbania grandiflora (L.) Poir.

 Tolerates low to medium intensity grass fires in Eastern Indonesia.

 Establishes rapidly from seed or by vegetative propagation from stem and branch cuttings.
 Scarification may improve uniformity of establishment but is not considered essential.
-Generally must faster to establish compared to other common tree legumes (Leucaena, Gliricidia, Calliandra).
-Commonly planted as individual trees or in rows, spaced 1-2 m apart along fence lines, field borders and the bunds of rice paddies.
-In fertile sites will attain a height of 5-6 m in 9 months.
-Height increments are greatly reduced in the second year of growth.
-Can be planted at high densities (up to 3,000 stems/ha) to produce pole timber, or sparsely planted to produce dry-season forage and fuelwood.
+Generally much faster to establish compared with other common tree legumes (Leucaena, Gliricidia, Calliandra).
+Commonly planted as individual trees or in rows, spaced 1‒2 m apart along fence lines, field borders and the bunds of rice paddies.
+In fertile sites, can attain a height of 5‒6 m in 9 months.
+Height increments are greatly reduced in the second year.
+Planted at high densities (up to 3,000 stems/ha) to produce pole timber, or sparsely to produce dry-season forage and fuelwood.

-Tolerant of low fertility soils so that no fertiliser is generally required.
+Tolerant of low fertility soils so little or no fertilizer is generally indicated.

 Not generally directly grazed by livestock as high plant mortality will occur.
 Combined in grazed paddocks as mature trees out of browse height, or as cut-and-carry forage integrated into cropping systems.

 Grasses: Has been grown in association with guinea grass (Megathyrsus maximus).
 Can be grown on crop margins with little reduction in sunlight to the crop due to its sparse canopy and erect habit.